Skin cancer types: Basal cell carcinoma diagnosis and treatment

 How is basal cell skin cancer treated when it grows deep or spreads?

 While this skin cancer tends to grow slowly, early treatment is recommended.
-Without treatment, BCC can grow deep, destroying what lies in its way.
+Without treatment, basal cell carcinoma can grow deep, destroying what lies in its way.
 This can be disfiguring.
 The medical term for this is advanced basal cell carcinoma.

-It’s also possible for BCC to spread to other parts of your body, but this is rare.
+It’s also possible for basal cell carcinoma to spread to other parts of your body, but this is rare.
 When the cancer spreads, it typically travels first to the lymph nodes closest to the tumor.
 From there, it tends to spread through the blood to bones, the lungs, and other parts of the skin.
 When this skin cancer spreads, it is called metastatic basal cell carcinoma.

 For cancer that has grown deep or spread to the closest lymph nodes, treatment may involve: